Urhobos Once Spoke Great

 “You asked the question well.
 Okerẹ means it is coloured.
 Okerẹbiẹ [black], okerẹfo / okerẹfua [white] okerenu [blue], okerẹbe [green], okerẹire[brown], okerẹware [red], okerẹsha [grey], okerẹodo[yellow].
 Okerẹnuare [purple] did not diffuse into the Urhobo language as a colour but as the name of a notorious nuisance, a black and purple snake.
 Today we only have the colours ọwaware [red], ọfuafo[white], and obiebi [black] in our language.”

-“We fought the senseless war which our enemies started leaving thousands of dead.
+“We fought the senseless war which our enemies started leaving thousands dead.
 Hence, we became the people of Erivwi.
 The truth was our rivals and enemies were envious of the sudden ascendancy of our language and culture that was effortlessly supplanting his.
 That was an early beginning of our decline.”

-“Our enemies ganged up to our North and South to destroy us, but the Ame’Urhobo that flows in our bodies is not weak.
-Our time will come and the greatness of our people will shine through without pause.
+“Yes it is.
+Our enemies ganged up to our North and South to destroy us, but the Ame Urhobo that flows in our bodies is not weak.
+Our time will come again and the greatness of our people will shine through without pause.
 But we must know ourselves first.
-That is the most important thing, knowing ourselves very well.”
+That is the most important thing, knowing ourselves very well.
+WE must begin the task of rebuilding our language and ideas again.”

 “Bamono, as I see it…”